-Sets your phone to require a 4digit Lock Code in order to use the phone.
+Sets your phone to require a 4digit lock code in order to use the phone.

-Until you change it, the default lock code/password is the last 4 digits of your phone number.
+Until you change it, the default lock code is the last 4 digits of your phone number.

-To quickly lock your phone, press for three seconds.
-To unlock, press Left Soft Key Unlock, enter the Lock Code and press .
+To quickly lock your phone press # for three seconds and enter your lock code.
+To unlock, press the Right Soft Key Unlock and enter your lock code.